intel/intel-extension-for-pytorch/docs/tutorials/performance_tuning/known_issues.md

 ### General Usage

 - **Problem**: FP64 data type is unsupported on current platform.
-  - **Cause**: FP64 is not natively supported by the [Intel® Data Center GPU Flex Series](https://www.intel.com/content/www/us/en/products/docs/discrete-gpus/data-center-gpu/flex-series/overview.html) platform.
+  - **Cause**: FP64 is not natively supported by the [Intel® Data Center GPU Flex Series](https://www.intel.com/content/www/us/en/products/docs/discrete-gpus/data-center-gpu/flex-series/overview.html) and [Intel® Arc™ A-Series Graphics](https://www.intel.com/content/www/us/en/products/details/discrete-gpus/arc.html) platforms.
     If you run any AI workload on that platform and receive this error message, it means a kernel requires FP64 instructions that are not supported and the execution is stopped.
 - **Problem**: Runtime error `invalid device pointer` if `import horovod.torch as hvd` before `import intel_extension_for_pytorch`
   - **Cause**: Intel® Optimization for Horovod\* uses utilities provided by Intel® Extension for PyTorch\*.
 The improper import order causes Intel® Extension for PyTorch\* to be unloaded before Intel®